AuroraToolkit/AuroraCore/README.md

 The foundational library providing the core framework for workflows, task orchestration, and utility functions.

 #### Key Features:
 - **Workflow**: A declarative system for defining and executing tasks and task groups.
-Workflows support asynchronous task execution, making them ideal for chaining AI-driven operations, network calls, or any other asynchronous logic.
+Workflows support asynchronous and dynamic task execution, making them ideal for chaining AI-driven operations, network calls, or any other asynchronous logic.
 - **Utilities**: A collection of helper functions, including token handling, secure storage, debugging, and file management.

 ### **2. AuroraLLM**